huggingface/blog/llama31-on-vertex-ai.md

 ## 6. Clean up resources

-Finally, you can already release the resources that you've created as follows, to avoid unnecessary costs:
+When you're done, you can release the resources that you've created as follows, to avoid unnecessary costs.

 * `deployed_model.undeploy_all` to undeploy the model from all the endpoints.
 * `deployed_model.delete` to delete the endpoint/s where the model was deployed gracefully, after the `undeploy_all` method.